lilblupig/fte-calc/README.md

 The calculator is being developed with the input of a multi-academy trust who are in this position, and as such, the color scheme and fonts are in line with their branding, though tweaked a little for accessibility.

-The pay scales and other pay data used in this project are entirely fictional.
+The pay scales and all other data used in this project are entirely fictional.
 These will be replaced with the actual data when the calculator is finalised and used locally.

 ![Am I Responsive Image](assets/readme-images/am-i-responsive.png)